rollbar/docs/policy/security.md

 ### Rollbar.com

 Customer passwords for Rollbar.com are never stored.
 We save a secure hash of a customer's password using a random salt.
-If a user forgets their password, a reset password email will be sent to their confirmed email address.
+If a user forgets their password, a password-reset email will be sent to their confirmed email address.

 ### Third-party integrations